naibaf7/Hive-Simulation/README.md

 # MATLAB HS13 – Research Plan

-> * Group Name: Honeybee
+> * Group Name: Honey bee
 > * Group participants names: Gugler Stefan, Huwyler Elias, Tschopp Fabian
 > * Project Title: Hive Simulation

 ## General Introduction
-Bees are essential insects for pollination and are therefore directly linked to our food supply.
+Honey bees (Apis sp.) are essential insects for pollination and are therefore associated with our food supply.
-The pollination rate is directly linked to the health and size of a hive.
+The pollination rate again is connected to the health and size of a hive.
-Therefore it is important to know under what conditions a hive can grow and how much it takes for a colony to extinct.
+It is important to know under what conditions a hive can grow and how much it takes for a colony to become extinct.
-Most research done about bees has been experimental so far and there are numerous parameters to take into account.
+Most research done so far has been experimental and there are numerous parameters to take into account.

 ## The Model
-Bees are a very complex social system.
-This means it is not possible to take all aspects into account.
+Bees have an utterly complex social system.
+In any case, it is not possible to take all aspects into account.
-Some aspects won't be used at all, while others are simplified with probability variables from real world measurements [1].
+Some of them won't be used at all, while others are simplified with probability variables from real world measurements [1].
-Our first approach is based largely on an existing simulation which works with a dynamic system and continuous update inside the hive [2].
+Our first approach is largely based on an existing simulation which works with a dynamic system and continuous update inside the hive [2].
-A reasonable update rate for this is one to a few hours.
+A reasonable update rate for this is one up to a few hours.
 Simulation length is from a few months to a few years (simulated time).
 Parameters and variables taken from the existing simulation [2]:
 1. Brood rate
-2. Adult bee emerging
+2. Adult bees emerging
 3. Rate of change of foragers
 4. Recruitment of foragers
 5. Rate of change in food stores
 6. Total hive weight (depending on 5.)
 7. Indicators for hive healthiness (depending on 1. and 5.)
 8. Forager mortality
-9. Sudden events (increased death rate, infections)
+9. Sudden unexpected events (increased death rate, infections)

-The second approach adds a (graphically represented) environment simulation to refine the simulation.
+The second approach adds a (graphically implemented) environment simulation to refine the processes.
-This will mainly affect parameters 8. and 5. of the first approach by substituting the fixed rates with values obtained by fine-grained environment simulation (time resolution of approx. one second per iteration step and one day per trigger).
+This will mainly affect parameters 5. and 8. (first approach) by substituting the fixed rates with values obtained by fine-grained environment simulation (time resolution of approximately one second per iteration step and one day per trigger).
-Environment simulation depends on parameters 1. to 9. of the first model and significant changes in those parameters trigger a re-evaluation of the environment to redefine parameters 8. and 5.
+Environment simulation depends on parameters 1. to 9. of the first model, which can trigger a significant re-evaluation of the environment to redefine parameters 8. and 5.

-This hybrid approach seems to be a good model because fixed rates [2] are too abstract for such a complex model [1], but evaluating all parameters and aspects gets too complicated for meaningful statistical analysis.
+This hybrid approach seems to be a good model because fixed rates [2] are too abstract for such a complex model [1], but evaluating all parameters and aspects becomes too complicated for meaningful statistical analysis.

 ## Fundamental Questions
 Basic questions: